ejhusom/ejhusom.github.io/posts/my-best-reads-of-2021/index.md

 ---
-title: "Book recommendations"
+title: "My best reads of 2021"
-date: 2021-12-20
+date: 2022-05-31
 type: "posts"
 draft: true
 tags:
 ---

-In this post I want to share some of my best reads in 2021:
+In this post I want to share some of my best reads in 2021 (I know we are almost halfway into 2022, but I wrote this post 5 months ago and just now realized I forgot to publish it):

 ### The Age of Surveillance Capitalism by Shoshana Zuboff

-A very .
-Zuboff very succinctly articulates the problems that
+A very well written and thoroughly researched book on surveillance capitalism.
+Zuboff very succinctly articulates the problems that arise from the (mis)use of modern technology and how corporations gather and use personal data.
 I highly recommend this book.

 ### Meditations by Marcus Aurelius